neelsmith/greek213/docs/index.md

 ## Week of Oct.
 30 - Oct.
 Nov.
 3

 - Monday: commentary 2 assignment due.
+Reading in class: complete sections 7.4-7.17.
 Revised schedule for remainder of semester introduced including reading selections in chapters 7-9.
 - Wednesday: **NO CLASS**.
-- Friday: TBA
+- Friday: Read in English through....
+Then prepare 7.26-7.31.
+Use inventory rubric.
+In class, we'll work to correct/complete rubric, and read passage together.

-## Week of Oct.
-23 - Oct.
-27
+## Week of Nov.
+6 - Oct.
+Nov.
+10

-Reading: 7.4-7.13

-Friday: read "Translator's Note" from Emily Wilson's translation of the *Odyssey*.
-How do the choices she makes as a translator affect the experience of a reader of her translation?
-Can her discussion help us think about our experience reading a text in Greek?